 Chief Daniels was succeeded in 1987 by Rick Harris, a former agent with the Federal Bureau of Investigation.
 Chief Harris served as the chief administrator of the department until October 1991.
 Chief Harris left the department to go to work for the United States Attorney's Office in Lubbock.

 Chief Harris was succeeded by Jay Parchman who served as the Director of Police Services and Chief of Police.
 Chief Parchman began his law enforcement career as a dispatcher in the Lamesa Police Department in 1973.
 He was commissioned as a peace officer and began his career with Texas Tech in October of 1980.
 While at Texas Tech he has served as a police officer, investigator, chief investigator, lieutenant, captain, chief and Executive Director of Public Safety and Emergency Management.
 Under the direction of Chief Parchman, a Bicycle Patrol Division was added to the department in the summer of 1993.
-The Bicycle Patrol has continued to operate to the present.
-Chief Parchman was also responsible for implementing several crime prevention programs during the 1990's.
-One of which stationed an officer in an office in one of the residence halls.
-The West Campus Community Police Services office was established in August, 1995, in an effort to get back in touch with the students.
-It was based on a community policing philosophy and was focused on a proactive approach to law enforcement.
-By maintaining an "Open Door" policy, we created better student relations by placing the police into the community on a one-to-one basis.
-This helped diminish the stigma that the police are far removed from the community in which they work and makes them, not only accessible, but accountable on a more personal level.
-The West Campus Community Police Services office offered most of the same services that the main police department had to offer.
-In late 1997, the Texas Tech University Health Sciences Center Police Department was merged with the Texas Tech University Police Department forming the Texas Tech Police Department, which now employs 52 commissioned peace officers.
+In late 1997, the Texas Tech University Health Sciences Center Police Department was merged with the Texas Tech University Police Department forming the Texas Tech Police Department.

 Jay Parchman handed the reins to Chief Ronald Seacrist in October 2004.
 Chief Seacrist came to the police department from the University of West Florida where he served as chief of police.
 He has also served on the campuses of California State University Northridge, the University of Texas at San Antonio, Valdosta State University, the University of Central Florida and Tulane University.
 Prior to that, he served as a police officer and police sergeant for the Tampa, Florida, Police Department.

 The primary goal of the Texas Tech Police Department is to provide police and security services to the members of our community in such a way as to support the overall mission and vision of the Texas Tech University System.
-Our community currently consists of over 30,000 students, over 9,000 faculty and staff, as well as a number of visitors.
-The university is situated in the heart of Lubbock, Texas (population 209,737) and encompasses 1,839 acres making the campus one of the largest in the United States.
+Our community currently consists of over 35,000 students, over 9,000 faculty and staff.
+The university is situated in the heart of Lubbock, Texas (population 243,839) and encompasses 1,839 acres making the campus one of the largest in the United States.